Aarhus University Seal

 Hotel accommodation: must be according to AU's hotel agreement: max 3 nights (overseas) / 2 nights (within Europe).

-Lunch & dinner:
+Lunch & dinner (Representation expenses):

 Lunch budget: max 450 DKK